 There are a few things you can do before you even break out the packing boxes that will make this whole process a lot easier:

 #2.
-Once you’ve moved your heavy furniture out, take the dents out of the carpet by lining ice cubes along the marks in the floor, letting them melt, and using a spoon to life the fibers back up.
+Once you’ve moved your heavy furniture out, take the dents out of the carpet by lining ice cubes along the marks in the floor, letting them melt, and using a spoon to lift the fibres back up.
 Viola!
 It’s like the dents were never there.

 #3.
 If the carpets are stained, use a 1:2 ratio of hydrogen peroxide and water and spray on the stains.
 Let it sit for a minute or two and scrub with the scrub brush